aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/pyplot-formatting/1474-Multiple Plots in one figure.md

 ### Multiple Plots in 1 Figure

 * We can make multiple graphics in one figure.
-This goes very well for comparing charts or for sharing data from several types of charts easily with a single image.
+This goes very well for comparing charts or sharing data from several types of charts easily with a single image.

-* The .subplot() method is used to add multiple plots in one figure.
+* The .subplot() method adds multiple plots in one figure.
 It takes three arguments:
   * nrows: number of rows in the figure
   * ncols: number of columns in the figure
   * index: index of the plot

-* Let's see how variables are plotted with different row and column configurations in the figures.
+* Let's see how the figures plot variables with different row and column configurations.

 * The function subplot creates a figure and a set of subplots.
 It is a wrapper function to make it convenient to create common layouts of subplots, including the enclosing figure object, in a single call.